 This varies with the specific classification system.
-Do food and beverages constitute one industry or two?
+Do food and beverages constitute 1 industry or 2?
 Do alcohol and orange juice belong in the same industry?
 If one is tracking overall economic activity, broader segmentation may serve the purpose; if one is considering investing in the rapidly growing niche market of craft beers, for instance, more specific classifications are necessary in order to isolate this segment from a broader beverage market with a number of mature segments.

 Why are sectors important in global equity investing?